 The goal of all of these government stimulus packages is to keep liquid cash in the pockets of citizens.

 I want to be clear, for some of these measures, this is not a free ride, just a delay or postponement.
 Eventually, a lot of these bills will come due and depending on the nature of the stimulus program, the postponement could mean a large bill waiting for you in a few months’ time.

 Federal Government Stimulus Package

 There were many things announced on March 18, 2020, a part of the $82 billion stimulus package.
-The March 18, 2020 announcement was updated on March 25, 2020, with some minor alterations.
-The information below are the most current government stimulus packages.
+Since then there have been multiple announcements outlining the details of the government stimulus package.
+The information below is the most current updated government stimulus packages.